Learn the importance of open ended questions for children to spark conversation and discover what to say (and not say) to encourage interaction.

 Except the woman won’t know any of this.
 And that’s the downside with not asking open ended questions.
 We project our own interpretation before a child has a chance to share his.

-Open ended questions for children
+Open ended questions for children to spark conversation

 Open ended questions…